mgierlasinski/MagicGradients/README.md

 ![image](./Assets/Images/masks.png)

 Masks can be used to clip `GradientView` into any shape or even text.
-Every mask shares base properties:
+Each mask type shares common properties:

 | Property | Values |     |
 | -------- | ------ | --- |